Run lines are baseball betting’s version of the spread.

-Run lines in baseball betting are no different than point spreads in football betting, basketball betting, or dozens of other sports in which points are the units of scoring.
-Baseball’s points are runs; therefore run lines are the MLB odds version of spread betting.
+Run lines in MLB odds are no different than point spreads in football betting, basketball betting, or dozens of other sports in which points are the units of scoring.
+Baseball’s points are runs; therefore a run line is a spread.

-Unlike their counterparts in the NFL, NBA, and elsewhere, baseball run lines have a fraction of – or, most often, zero – variance.
+Unlike their counterparts in the NFL, NBA, and elsewhere, baseball run lines most often have zero variance.
 Pre-game run lines are almost always -1.5 for the favorite and +1.5 for the underdog, whereas you’ll see a greater variance in run line odds (e.g., +140, -150) than NFL or NBA point spreads odds.

 How to Bet Run Lines

-Click on any MLB game to view all available run line bets.
+Click on any MLB game at the online sportsbook to view all available run line bets.

 Run Line Parlays

-You can build parlays – or select a pre-packaged parlay if available – from MLB run lines.
+You can build parlays from MLB run lines.

 You can also combine run line bets with bets from other sports, including NBA spreads and NFL money lines, to add more excitement and cash more tickets for the best online sports betting experience.